infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 On iPhone:

-- AirDrop the cert to the phone (rename to `.crt` if needed).
+- AirDrop the certificate to the phone (rename it to `.crt` if needed).
 - Install it via `Settings -> General -> VPN & Device Management`.
 - Enable full trust via `Settings -> General -> About -> Certificate Trust Settings`.

-Any hostname issued by this Caddy internal CA (for example `infumap.yourdomain.tld` and `grafana.yourdomain.tld`) will be trusted once this root is installed.
+Any hostname issued by this Caddy internal CA (for example, `infumap.yourdomain.tld` and `grafana.yourdomain.tld`) will be trusted once this root is installed.

 ### Keep Access VPN-Only

-On Raspberry Pi, keep inbound `443/tcp` restricted to the WireGuard subnet (as configured in the common guide):
+On the Raspberry Pi, keep inbound `443/tcp` restricted to the WireGuard subnet, as configured in the common guide:

     sudo ufw status verbose

-On VPS, do not configure DNAT forwarding for `80/443` to the Raspberry Pi.
+On the VPS, do not configure DNAT forwarding for `80/443` to the Raspberry Pi.

 If you previously configured public forwarding rules, remove them and restart `nftables`.
 Also remove any VPS UFW routed allow rules that forward public `80/443` traffic to `10.0.0.2`.